-The good news is that the natural breaks in a school year offer an opportunity to reset your approach to behavior and get your classroom or campus back on track.
-So, before signing off and putting the computer in your school bag, let’s talk about how to use the re-entry after a break to move things in the right direction!
+It’s never too late to assess and make changes to the behavior structure and support you offer to your students.
+Natural breaks in the school year offer an opportunity to reset your approach to behavior and get your classroom or campus back on track.
+So, let’s talk about how to use the re-entry after a break to move things in the right direction!

 Questions for teacher reflection: